equitable-equations/fqar/paper/joss.md

 `devtools::install_github("equitable-equations/fqar")`

 Thorough documentation is provided.
-A long-form vignette gives a birds-eye overview of the package's functionality while help files for individual functions provide guidance on particular data analysis tasks.
+A long-form vignette gives a birds-eye overview of the package's functionality, while help files for individual functions provide guidance on particular data analysis tasks.

 # Acknowledgements

-The authors wish to thanks Glenn Adelson, Ph.D  (Lake Forest College) and Justin Thomas, M.Sc (NatureCITE) for their insight into floristic quality assessment.
+The authors wish to thanks Glenn Adelson, Ph.D  (Lake Forest College) and Justin Thomas, M.Sc [NatureCITE](https://www.naturecite.org/) for their insight into floristic quality assessment.

 # References